davibelo/c-_from_beginner_to_beyond/02-Fundamentals/00-C++_Structure.md

     statementN;
 #endif
 ```
-# C++ Main Function
-The main function is called at program startup after initialization of the non-local objects with static storage duration.
-It is the designated entry point to a program that is executed in hosted environment (that is, with an operating system)

-All C++ programs must have a main function.
-If you try to compile a C++ program without a main function, the compiler raises an error.
-(Dynamic-link libraries and static libraries don't have a main function.)

 # C++ Comments
 Comments can be used to explain C++ code, and to make it more readable.
 It can also be used to prevent execution when testing alternative code.
 Comments can be singled-lined or multi-lined.